Find Out What's Inside Nicole Richie, Olivia Culpo and More Fashion Influencers' Coachella Suitcases

 Jackie Aina: “I LOVE a good fringe piece!
 This dress will look super cute paired with some boots,” Aina told PeopleStyle.
 She added, “It’s nice to have extra reinforcements for those of us who tend to sweat more than others.
 These towelettes also help you stay clean and avoid unwanted germs from fellow festival goers!”
 She also loves “a matching separate, they’re so easy to style.”

 Buy It!
-From left: X by NBD Dress, $398; Sweat Cosmetics Skin-Balancing Cleansing Towelettes 30-pack, $20; BB Dakota x Revolve Crop Top, $70
+From left: X by NBD Dress, $398 (similar style here); Sweat Cosmetics Skin-Balancing Cleansing Towelettes 30-pack, $20; BB Dakota x Revolve Crop Top, $70

 Camila Coelho: “Who said pool party?
 A cute polka dot one piece suit is always a must!”
 Coehlo tells PeopleStyle.
 She also “loves a colorful crochet crop top with denim pants” and “loves dancing in fringe,” making this Lovers + Friends skirt the perfect choice for a weekend dancing the nights away in the desert.